 The experiment uncovered a lot more than this.
 Alongside an ability to reach new customer markets, we equipped ourselves with the full suite of emerging and alternative platforms available to digital marketers, helping us, and our clients, remain on the ball and at the forefront of digital marketing.

 Software To Get You Going

-- Google Optimize is a free website optimisation tool which easily integrates with Google Analytics and allows for effortless experiments on your site such as A/B testing, multivariate testing, and redirect testing.
+Google Optimize is a free website optimisation tool that easily integrates with Google Analytics and allows for effortless experiments on your site such as A/B testing, multivariate testing, and redirect testing.

 A quick Google search will uncover an array of additional software available to digital marketers to assist in varying types of online experiments.

 No great marketing decisions have ever been made on qualitative data. – John Sculley